espimarisa/thinkpad-x270-efi-sonoma/README.md

 I recommend doing the following to get your system as smooth as possible:

+1. Install [HeliPort][heliport] for WiFi control until AirportItlwm works with Sonoma
-1. Enable Tap to Click in System Settings -> Trackpad 🙄
+2. Enable Tap to Click in System Settings -> Trackpad 🙄
-2. Disable hibernation, powernap, and some other power settings
+3. Disable hibernation, powernap, and some other power settings

    ```sh
     sudo pmset autopoweroff 0